presslabs/toplytics/src/README.txt

 Displays the most visited posts as a widget using data from Google Analytics.
 Designed to be used under high-traffic or low server resources.

+For more details check the official Toplytics documentation on https://www.presslabs.com/code/toplytics/.

 == About the makers ==
 This plugin was developed by the crafty people at Presslabs—the Smart Managed WordPress Hosting Platform.
 Here we bring high-performance hosting and business intelligence for WordPress sites.
 In our spare time, we contribute to the global open-source community with our plugins.